Dow Jones Industrial Average (the Dow) - Explained

 It is the price-weighted average of 30 actively-traded stocks of significant publicly owned US industrial corporations listed on the New York Stock Exchange.
 The trend in the movement of these stocks market value reflects the trend of the entire US stock market.

-A Little More on What is the Dow Jones Industrial Average
+How Does the Dow Jones Industrial Average Work?